Despical/Despical/README.md

-Check out my pinned repositories for some of my most recent work.

 ## Documentation

 My documentation website for project guides, setup notes, configuration references, and usage examples.
 It is the main place where I keep longer-form documentation that does not fit cleanly inside a repository README.